duynguyen1509/map-based-video-call/README.md

 # Deployed version of the app

-- Deployed version to Azure App Service: https://map-to-school.azurewebsites.net/
+- Deployed version using Azure App Service: https://map-to-school.azurewebsites.net/
 - _Note_: To test the most simple use case, open two tabs, one for Tutor role and one for the Student role.
 The password for tutor role is **Tutor**, for student role is **Tutand**.
 There can be only one Tutor in a session

 # Key Features